GCUGreyArea/python-parser/basic_tests/readme.md

-# basic MongoDB query language test
+# Basic MongoDB query language test

 THe `experiments.py` file expresses a simple experiment in formating a query so tha tthe resuls can be analysed.